 LPs/VLPs are evaluated differently from other proposals.
-LPs/VLPs are first evaluated and graded along with the other observing proposals by two independent "Topical Science" panels.
-The graded LPs/VLPs are then passed to the "Big Project" panel which allocates time to LPs/VLPs and makes the final recommendations for an integrated observing plan involving all top-rated proposals to the Selection Official.
-Although the Big Project panel may recommend shortening LPs/VLPs under exceptional circumstances, it is intended that LPs/VLPs be an all-or-nothing proposition.
+LPs/VLPs are first evaluated and graded along with the other observing proposals through the distributed peer review.

+The LPs/VLPs are then evaluated by a "Big Project" Panel which allocates time to LPs/VLPs and makes the final recommendations for an integrated observing plan involving all top-rated proposals to the Selection Official.
+Although the Big Project Panel may recommend shortening LPs/VLPs under exceptional circumstances, it is intended that LPs/VLPs be an all-or-nothing proposition.
 Observations approved in the VLP category do not have any exclusive use period (i.e. proprietary time).
 LPs will be allocated six months of exclusive time unless a shorter time is requested by the PI.